 I thought we were all set!
 Our PI uploaded our research opportunity and made it public, but we cannot see potential fellows, receive applications, or make nominations.
 What did I miss?

 I-PERF uses a phased intake process for each cohort.
 There are three phases: A registration phase, a matching phase, and an adjudication phase.
 The Registration Phase is open continuously for eligible companies and prospective fellows to upload their profiles.
 The Matching Phase is where the I-PERF team facilitates the matching of fellowship applicants with host companies.
 If you posted your research opportunity outside of the Matching Phase time window, your public research opportunity will not be visible to fellowship applicants and you will not be able see candidates or make nominations.
-The next Matching Phase window is expected to open in the Summer of 2019.
+The next Matching Phase window is expected to open in August 2020.
 Stay tuned for an announcement a webinar for host companies regarding the process.

 Help!
 I cannot sign in to start our company profile on the portal!
 We are a recent NSF SBIR Phase II awardee but it says that our company cannot be not found?